fedossa/treat/README.md

 ### For TRR 266 Members: What else is in there for you?

 This repository contains three files that TRR members that use R might find particularly useful.
-The file `code/R/theme_trr.R` features a ggplot theme that makes it easy to generate visuals that comply to the TRR 266 style guide.
-The RMarkdown file in `info` takes you through the process.
-With the `doc/beamer_theme_trr266.sty` you can beef up your RMarkdown based beamer presentations to our fancy TRR design.
-Finally, the file `code/R/pull_wrds_data.R` might be useful if you want to learn how to download WRDS data directly from R.
+The file `code/R/theme_trr.py` features a ggplot theme that makes it easy to generate visuals that comply to the TRR 266 style guide.
+But ggplot in python is not yet polished and does not have the same level of quality as in R. The RMarkdown file in `info` takes you through the process.
+With the `doc/beamer_theme_trr266.sty` you can beef up your Quarto based beamer presentations to our fancy TRR design.
+Finally, the file `code/R/pull_wrds_data.py` might be useful if you want to learn how to download WRDS data directly from python.

 ### Why do you do abc in a certain way?
 I like to do things differently!